 Not too hot.
 Not too cold.
 Not too big.
 Not too small.
 Not too busy.
 Not too sleepy.
 No, this isn’t a page out of Goldilocks.
-It’s a description of a quaint neighborhood called La Mesa, a place that is best described and has beautiful homes you can easily get homes by the best realtor in la mesa.
+It’s a description of a quaint neighborhood called La Mesa.
+La Mesa is located just east of Downtown.

 Homes are still considered relatively affordable, at least by southern California standards.
-The average apartment rents for $1,100 per month, lower than the San Diego city average of about $1,300.
-You can find a two-bedroom home in La Mesa for as little as $350,000 though the average property lists for closer to $515,000.
+The average apartment rents for $1,700 per month, lower than the San Diego city average of about $2,300.
+You can find a family home in La Mesa for an average of $531,300 though the average property lists for closer to $600,000.
 La Mesa is also home to its fair share of luxury properties that sell for over $1,000,000, particularly in a neighborhood like Windsor Hills.
-Perched atop the scenic Mount Nebo, almost all properties in Windsor Hills boast commanding views of the city’s skyline.
+Perched atop the scenic Mount Nebo, almost all properties in Windsor Hills boast commanding views of the city’s skyline and mountains.

 For a city just 9 square miles in size, it is remarkably easy to find a home you love in La Mesa.
 Whether you’re looking for a condo in Lemon Grove or a custom-built mansion in the hills, there’s a home here to meet your needs.